 There are five types of membership to the Eclipse Foundation, four for organizations, and one for individuals.

 There are two types of strategic members: Strategic Developers and Strategic Consumers.
 Strategic Developers are major contributors of technology to Eclipse.
-Each strategic developer will have at least eight developers assigned full time to developing Eclipse technology and contribute annual dues of 0.12% of revenue (minimum $25K, maximum $250K).
+Each strategic developer will lead an Eclipse Foundation open source project and have at least eight developers assigned full time to developing Eclipse technology and contribute annual dues of 0.12% of revenue (minimum $25K, maximum $250K).
 Strategic Consumers are major users of Eclipse technology.
 They contribute annual dues of 0.2% of revenues (minimum $50K, maximum $500K) but can reduce the dues by contributing one or two developers to Eclipse projects, reducing their dues by $125K for each developer, to the minimum of $50K.

-In addition, Strategic Developer companies are expected to lead one or more of the Eclipse open source projects and have representation on the Eclipse Planning and Architecture Council.
-This allows Strategic Developers to have direct input into the development and architecture of Eclipse.
+Strategic Developer members have representation on the Eclipse Planning and Architecture Councils.
+This allows Strategic Developers to have direct input into the development processes and architecture of the Eclipse Foundation project community.

 See the current Strategic Members.